How to Read a Crochet Pattern for Beginners — A Complete Guide

 Count your stitches at the end of every row.
 The most common beginner mistake is accidentally adding or losing stitches, and catching it one row later is far easier than discovering it ten rows later.

 Watch for turning chains.
 Some patterns count the turning chain as a stitch and some do not.
-The pattern should specify โ look for a note like "ch 3 (counts as dc)" or "ch 1 (does not count as st)."
+The pattern should specify — look for a note like "ch 3 (counts as dc)" or "ch 1 (does not count as st)."
 Getting this wrong will throw off your stitch count on every single row.

 Highlight your size.
 If a pattern includes multiple sizes written as S (M, L, XL), grab a highlighter and mark your size throughout the entire pattern before you begin.
+This prevents accidentally switching to the wrong size mid-project.

 Do not confuse US and UK terms.
 US single crochet (sc) is called double crochet (dc) in UK patterns.
 If the fabric looks twice as tall as expected, check whether the pattern uses UK terminology.